jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Life's been evolving for billions of years.
 Humanity continues life's evolution by creating technology.
 We develop new and better tools in stages like the Bronze Age, Iron Age, and Industrial Age.
 Unfortunately, transitioning between stages is hard.
 Human nature being what it is, the powers of the old age hold back the modern era.
 Since we've entered the Internet Age in 1970, Darth Blockbuster has continuously defended his mechanical tools by making digital tools against the rules.

 Some examples.
-In the 1970s, AT&T defended its mechanical telephone monopoly by successfully lobbying the American government to ban internet modems.
+In the 1970s, AT&T defended its telephone monopoly by successfully lobbying the American government to ban internet modems.
 In 1984, the broadcast television industry tried to ban video cassette recorders (VCRs) and only lost by one vote in the Supreme Court.
 In 2001, the music industry defended compact discs (CDs) by successfully suing Napster for giving people digital songs.
 Likewise, Tesla, Uber, Airbnb's most significant competition has been in the courtroom.
 Throughout society, antagonists have found rules to keep people using Industrial Age tools.

-City by-laws, insurance regulations, government lobbys full of lobbyists, labour laws; the mountains of red-tape is the Death Star.
-Darth Blockbuster uses it to antagonize new and better technology from reaching the frontline.
-But before you face Darth Blockbuster and blow up his Death Star, Stargazer, you must learn what weapons you have at your disposal.
+City by-laws, insurance regulations, labour laws, government lobbys full of lobbyists, the mountains of red-tape; the endless pages of todays rulebook is our society's evil Death Star.
+Darth Blockbuster uses it to prevent new and better technology reaching the frontline.
+But before you face Darth Blockbuster and blow up his superweapon, Stargazer, you must learn what weapons you have at your disposal.
 The most formidable?
 The all-powerful energy field inside every lifeform.
 No, not the Force.
 I'm talking about evolution.

+<div style='position:relative; padding-bottom:calc(75.00% + 44px)'><iframe src='https://gfycat.com/ifr/DeepUnevenGreendarnerdragonfly' frameborder='0' scrolling='no' width='80%' height='80%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+_I don't want to personify Darth Blockbuster.
+Here's a clip from the famous BBC show "Yes, Minister", where an idealistic politician deals with a controlling civil servant.
+This clip showcases how antagonists work.
+I'm sure you've got you're own examples in your life.
+Just YouTube, lobbysits, consultants, or corporate meetings if you're lucky enough not to have an antagonist in your life._

 ## The Magic of Evolution - How Evolution Works